snoomrpower/LoLUpdater/README.md

 powershell -NoProfile -ExecutionPolicy bypass -File LoLUpdater.ps1

 After the restart you should rerun the script again to patch the game.

+Details:

-It creates a errors.log in C:\Windows\Temp
+It only creates the log in C:\Windows\Temp if you run it as admin

+Devs can search for "Todo:" in the script